 If you present the idea of a click track to your praise band and they squeal with joy count yourself blessed.
 Cocky amateurs will often throw a fit when presented with the idea of a click.
 If a drummer refuses to play with a click track then I know he’s not someone I’d want on my team.
 You’ll hear excuses like – a click kills the feel, it’s too stifling, blah blah blah, but what they’re really saying is their timing is so bad they can’t keep up with the click.

-If you’re in a band that plays the same music night after night then fine, don’t use a click.
+If you’re in a band that plays the same music night after night you may not need a click.
 I’m talking here about the quickest and easiest way to get a revolving door of amateur players to play new music week after week with the finest musicianship possible.
 And that’s accomplished with a click.

-Once you get your band used to the click all kinds of fun can start happening – you can add sonic icing like drum loops, orchestration, vocals and sync video.
+Once you get your band used to the click all kinds of fun can start happening – you can add sonic icing like drum loops, multitracks, background vocals and sync video.